Quinoa Stuffed Peppers

 Adjust the amount of onion and garlic depending on your preference.

-If you’re a carnivore, add some cooked ground meat or shredded chicken.
+If you’re a carnivore or want to add tofu, start with 1/2 c uncooked quinoa (cooked in 1 c + 2 Tbsps broth) add 1 cup cooked ground meat or shredded chicken.
 For vegetarians, add some finely diced tofu for extra protein.
 Stir both in with the quinoa mixture.

 Make the Quinoa:

-Heat a non-stick skillet and add 1 ½ Tbsp oil.
+Heat a non-stick skillet and add 1½ Tbsp oil.
 Add the celery and onion and cook over a medium-low flame.
-Cook slowly, stirring occasionally until they are tender but not browned.
+Cook slowly, stirring occasionally until they are tender but not browned, about 7 minutes.
 Add the garlic and cook for a minute.
 Once done, remove the skillet from the burner.

 While the onion and celery are cooking,